Elastic anisotropy in heterogeneous materials: Anisotropy quantification in heterogeneous materials

-\paragraph{Anisotropy quantification in heterogeneous materials.---} The effective elastic stiffness of heterogeneous materials are significantly influenced by the constituent phase properties, relative content and microstructural configuration.
-Hill bounds \cite{hill1952} discussed in the case of single crystals while determining $A^U$ and $A^L$ take a different context in the case of heterogeneous materials \cite{hill1963elastic}.
+The elastic response of a heterogeneous material is dependent on the constituent phase properties, relative content and microstructural configuration.
+Hill bounds \cite{hill1952} discussed in the case of single crystals while determining distance based anisotropy indices $A^U$ and $A^L$ take a different context in the case of heterogeneous materials \cite{hill1963elastic}.
 Determination of $A^U$ and $A^L$ proceeds by considering all possible orientations of a single crystal with uniform probability and ensemble averaging leading to isotropic single crystal response.
-However, heterogeneous materials consist of two or more distinct phases and Hill bounds considering the individual phase properties provide the absolute bounds on the effective elastic properties.
-The implication is that $A^U$ and $A^L$ taken in their proposed form (Eq. \ref{eq:anisotropy_ranganathan},\ref{eq:anisotropy_kube}) considering individual phase properties provide the bounds on the extent of anisotropy but not the actual extent of anisotropy.
-Consequently, anisotropy measures based on the distance between Voigt and Reuss bounds proposed in the context of single crystals needs to be suitably modified to be applicable for heterogeneous materials.
+However, heterogeneous materials consist of two or more distinct material phases and Hill bounds considering the individual phase properties provide the absolute bounds on the effective elastic properties \cite{hill1963elastic} as shown in Fig. \ref{fig:bounds1}.
+The implication is that distance based anisotropy indices $A^U$ and $A^L$ taken in their proposed form (Eq.\ref{eq:anisotropy_ranganathan},\ref{eq:anisotropy_kube}) considering Hill bounds on the effective elastic properties of heterogeneous materials indicate the maximum possible extent of anisotropy as shown in Fig. \ref{fig:bounds2} but not the actual extent of anisotropy.
+Consequently, anisotropy measures based on the distance between Voigt and Reuss bounds proposed in the context of single crystals need to be suitably modified to be applicable for heterogeneous materials.
+Strain energy based anisotropy index (Eq.\ref{eq:ASE}) on the other hand requires estimates of the effective elastic stiffness tensor that is a function of the elastic stiffness of the constituent phase and microstructural configuration.

+The appropriate approach for anisotropy quantification in a heterogeneous material involves evaluation of its effective elastic properties by homogenization followed by evaluation of anisotropy indices considering the effective elastic stiffness tensor.
+The effect of material and microstructural descriptors are incorporated in the effective elastic stiffness tensor making this approach amenable to examine their effect on the resulting anisotropy.
+Details regarding the evaluation of the effective elastic stiffness tensor of a heterogeneous material and anisotropy quantification by reinterpretation of single crystal anisotropy indices have been described in the following section.